unsystemizer/bitcoin-core-addrindex/README.md

 * Please consider using https://github.com/CounterpartyXCP/indexd-server (indexd server for Bitcoin Core 0.15+).
 * Bitcoin Core addrindex patch has been ported to 0.15.0.1 (https://github.com/alexmat/bitcoin-addrindex), but is currently less tested compared to prior releases by BTCDrak

+## Migration from Bitcoin Core addrindex to indexd-server

+* You need to disable `addrindex=1` (set to 0, or remove the line) and run bitcoind with `-reindex` once.
+This will take at least 4 (testnet) to 12 (mainnet) hours.
+Then install and configure indexd-server.
+* Alternatively, setup another instance of Bitcoin Core with `txindex=1`, copy blocks directory (but not blocks/index subdirectory, though) from the existing instance to it, then run Bitcoin Core to create txindex data.
+Now you can switch over to this Bitcoin Core instance and remove the addrindex instance.

 # Bitcoin Core 0.14 with addrindex patch

 This version hasn't been released by the maintainer, but it can be be built from the source as per the standard Bitcoin Core procedure.